 This is a skill that is as easy as saying, “you have a good point” or “I never thought of it like that.”
 This skill acknowledges that you hear your partner and understand where they are coming from.
 It shows respect and support so that you too, have a shot at being heard and your own point of view being validated.
 Making someone feel like their opinion matters to you is a way to show you care, even in the throes of conflict.

 The best way to de-escalate a conflict is to come prepared with a plan.
 Be organized in what you wish to say and how you wish to act.
-Decide ahead of time how you will remain calm, how you will stay aware of your tone and body language, and how you can come across as unthreatening so that defenses don’t flare up.
+Decide ahead of time how you will remain calm, how you will stay aware of your tone and body language, and how you can come across as unthreatening so that defenses don’t flare-up.
 Another great way to combat escalation during conflict is to remain connected, instill hope, acknowledge feelings, and actively listen to the other person.

 Knowing how to calm down is an essential skill we should all learn.
-We should also learn how to help our partner’s calm down.
+We should also learn how to help our partners calm down.
 The first step in learning how to soothe yourself or someone else is recognizing when you or they are flooded, overwhelmed, or need a break.
 Then, learn to pause the conversation or conflict so that one or both of you can relax and go back to a more calm state.
 It’s also helpful if you do pause or take a break from the conflict, to let the person know when they can expect you to circle back with them to conclude the conversation.

-It’s important, as you are in the midst of conflict and especially afterwards, to attempt to restore your relationship.
+It’s important, as you are in the midst of conflict and especially afterward, to attempt to restore your relationship.
 Remembering that there is more to this relationship than the conflict itself is often very helpful.
-See the bigger picture, self-soothe, apologize, or let them know what you appreciate about them, even though you may be angry.
+See the bigger picture, self-soothe, apologize or let them know what you appreciate about them, even though you may be angry.
 If your partner attempts to repair, accept their repair attempt and move past the conflict together.